blue-blues/blue_coder/.bluesaicoderrules/workflows/extension-release.md

 91e222f: add checkpoints after more messages
 14230e7: add newrule slash command
 1c7d33a: Add remote config with posthog allowing for disabling new features until they're reading, making for a better developer experience.
-4196c14: add cache ui for open router and cline provider
+4196c14: add cache ui for open router and bluesaicoder provider
 d97424f: showing expanded task by default
 5294e78: Refactor to not pass a message for showing the MCP View from the servers modal
 70cc437: Fix Windows path issue: Correct handling of import.meta.url to avoid leading slash in pathname